hxmn/jiruff/README.md

-**giruff** is the linter that helps you to maintain your software development process.
+**jiruff** is the linter that helps you to maintain your software development process.
 It integrates with GitLab and Jira to check and format issues, merge requests, and other items of your workflow.